 I just finished listening to Project 24’s Podcasting Course and felt the strong urge to share this incredible passive income opportunity with our Beginners Passive Income Audience.
 It’s no secret we are huge fans of Project 24 (read why here), and I can’t believe this Podcasting course was also included in our membership.
 The thing that caught my attention was the opportunity to make $1,700 per episode.
 And with an episode per week, that comes to a potential of $6,800 per month.
 Doing something you love and that doesn’t take 160 hours per month to create, even if it’s partially active income, it could be worth it!

 Can you make passive income podcasting?
-Posting a single podcast episode every week is pretty passive, wouldn’t you agree?
-And yet, According to Project 24, if monetized and advertised correctly, you can make $1,700 per episode.
-That comes to a very healthy and fairly passive income of $6,800 per month (if you release 4 well-monetized episodes every month).
+Posting a single podcast episode every week is fairly passive and according to Project 24 by Income School, a well monetized podcast can make $1,700 per episode.
+That comes to a fairly passive income of $6,800 per month (if you release 4 well-monetized episodes every month).

 A lot of online businesses and individuals are cashing in on passive income from podcasting.
 In some cases, donations from loyal listeners can be enough to make at least a couple of hundred dollars every month, which is not bad considering the minimal effort required to earn this money if you know your topic well.

 What we loved about the Project 24 course on Podcasting is that they don’t talk about how to create a Podcast, but specifically focus on monetization and driving traffic.
 Here are some takeaways that are public on their YouTube channel (if you want more exclusive tips, get a Project24 membership here).